10 Song Collection Early Childhood Songleading Torah

 1. Roll It Back - Marc Rossio

 Marc Rossio, AKA ‘The Marvelous Toy’, writes songs that exude energy and this tune is my most favorite.
 The circling movement of the fists to indicate that you ‘roll it back’ is key to enjoying sharing this song to its’ fullest potential!
 Since the Torah is read from a scroll, they must be ‘rolled’ back to the beginning so that we can start from Genesis.
-In many communities, the entire scroll is unrolled as we celebrate another cycle of sacred learning.
-I love Marc Rossio’s simple song because it brilliantly lends itself to super fun dance gross motor practice that also helps participants understand the ritual associated with the holiday.
+I love Marc Rossio’s simple song because it brilliantly lends itself to super fun dance gross motor practice that also helps participants understand the ritual associated with the holiday

 I was commissioned to write a song for elementary school children based in the text: